Bhobishyoter Bhoot: Controversy

 Right after the release, the film was removed from different theatres in Kolkata.
 The de facto ban was accordingly criticised as "fascist" (by noted actor Soumitra Chatterjee and actor-director Aparna Sen), "condemnable" (by director Srijit Mukherji), "extremely undemocratic" (by economist and London School of Economics Professor Maitreesh Ghatak), and as an "infringement on one’s fundamental right to view a film" (by an editorial in The Statesman (India)).
 Other scholars and commentators termed the de facto ban "clearly unconstitutional" and in violation of Indian Supreme Court precedents, and an example of "liberal hypocrisy" (considering the ostensibly left-liberal credentials of the Chief Minister of West Bengal, Mamata Banerjee).
 When asked about the incident, Banerjee told the press: "I will not answer.
 Don’t ask me this question."
 Various processions and marches have been carried out to protest against the ban.
 A writ petition against the ban has been filed before the Calcutta High Court by film enthusiasts.
 The Supreme Court ordered the West Bengal government to pay compensation of Rs 20 lakh to Kalyanmoy Billy Chatterjee, producer of the film Bhobishyoter Bhoot, for imposing a “virtual ban” on the screening of the movie.
 The court also imposed a fine of Rs 1 lakh on the Mamata Banerjee-led government, "Free speech cannot be gagged for fear of the mob", the court said.
 It expressed concern over "growing intolerance" in society against artistic freedom.

-Present

-Bhobishyoter Bhoot can now be seen on the MyCinemaHall app.